Credit for courses at another university

 CIS 0000

 A fourth option is CIS 0000 credit.
 This is a “free CIS credit”.
-It can be used as a CIS Elective (despite its diminutive course number), Technical Elective, or Free Elective.
+It can be used as a 1000-level CIS Elective (despite its diminutive course number), Technical Elective, or Free Elective.
 Since CIS 2970formerly CIS 297/2980formerly CIS 298 is meant for Study Abroad, CIS 0000 credit is more commonly given to students who are transferring to Penn from another school.

 Preparing your request